emqx/lc/README.md

 It is also configurable that very low priority processes could get killed while system trends become overloaded.

+IMPORTANT: Please double check the side effect of the killing process.
+If the caller processes are supervised under the same supervior, the bursts restarts could make the supervior reaches the intensity and period limit and cause the supervior itself get killed.

 ## enable/disable load control: stop/restart flagman

 *flagman* is a daemon process that monitors the system load.